-The formation of new blood vessel networks occurs via angiogenesis during development, tissue repair and disease.
-Angiogenesis is regulated by intracellular endothelial signalling pathways, induced downstream of Vascular endothelial growth factors (VEGFs) and their receptors (VEGFRs).
-A major challenge in understanding angiogenesis is interpreting how signalling events occur dynamically within endothelial cell populations during sprouting, proliferation and migration.
-Erk is a central downstream effector of Vegf-signalling and reports the signalling that drives angiogenesis.
+The formation of new blood vessel networks occurs via angiogenesis during development, tissue repair, and disease.
+Angiogenesis is regulated by intracellular endothelial signalling pathways, induced downstream of vascular endothelial growth factors (VEGFs) and their receptors (VEGFRs).
+A major challenge in understanding angiogenesis is interpreting how signalling events occur dynamically within endothelial cell populations during sprouting, proliferation, and migration.
+Extracellular signal-regulated kinase (Erk) is a central downstream effector of Vegf-signalling and reports the signalling that drives angiogenesis.
 We generated a vascular Erk biosensor transgenic line in zebrafish using a kinase translocation reporter that allows live-imaging of Erk-signalling dynamics.
 We demonstrate the utility of this line to live-image Erk activity during physiologically relevant angiogenic events.
 Further, we reveal dynamic and sequential endothelial cell Erk-signalling events following blood vessel wounding.
-Initial signalling is dependent upon Ca2+ in the earliest responding endothelial cells, but is independent of Vegfr-signalling and local inflammation.
-The sustained regenerative response however, involves a Vegfr-dependent mechanism that initiates concomitant with the wound inflammatory response.
+Initial signalling is dependent upon Ca 2+ in the earliest responding endothelial cells, but is independent of Vegfr-signalling and local inflammation.
+The sustained regenerative response, however, involves a Vegfr-dependent mechanism that initiates concomitantly with the wound inflammatory response.
 This work reveals a highly dynamic sequence of signalling events in regenerative angiogenesis and validates a new resource for the study of vascular Erk-signalling in real-time.

 - Biochemistry, Genetics and Molecular Biology(all)

 - Immunology and Microbiology(all)